CauSeygn/Cachy-linux-tweaks/categories/system management/2. searching for and installing packages/instructions.md

 paru -S nameofpackage
 ```

-The name must be correct in this case.
+The name must be correct in this case.\
+(Note: you can also specify a repo - example: `aur/nameofpackage`)

 The second (paru-specific) is: